 Syllabus Outline

-- Environmental impacts of water resource projects (e.g. Submergence of forests and agricultural land, habitat fragmentation, biodiversity loss, alteration of natural flow regimes)
+- Environmental impacts of water resource projects (e.g., submergence of forests and agricultural land, habitat fragmentation, biodiversity loss, alteration of natural flow regimes)

-- Social and cultural impacts (e.g. Displacement of communities, loss of livelihoods, changes in traditional water use practices, cultural site submergence).
+- Social and cultural impacts (e.g., displacement of communities, loss of livelihoods, changes in traditional water use practices, cultural site submergence).

-- Ecological consequences of large dams and diversions (e.g. Riverine ecosystem degradation, wetland loss, decline in aquatic biodiversity, and downstream impacts).
+- Ecological consequences of large dams and diversions (e.g., riverine ecosystem degradation, wetland loss, decline in aquatic biodiversity, and downstream impacts).

-- Sustainable alternatives and integrated water resource management (e.g. Rainwater harvesting, watershed development, small-scale decentralised water systems, ecosystem-based approaches).
+- Sustainable alternatives and integrated water resource management (e.g., rainwater harvesting, watershed development, small-scale decentralised water systems, ecosystem-based approaches).

 1. Construction of large dams often leads to an impact on aquatic ecosystems by: